By Daniel Butler, Director, DBA Lawyers

 The ATO can direct trustees to undertake education.
 Education directions may be appropriate when the contravention appears to have occurred due to the trustees’ lack of understanding of the key obligations and concepts in the SISA, ie, sole purpose test.

 Broadly, all trustees are treated as if they are aware of all the potential contraventions of the SISA, whether or not they actually have a good knowledge of the law.
 Thus, where trustees are not aware of the rules or have identified a contravention in their fund, it would be highly recommended that they take the initiative and consider undertaking an approved education course.
-These courses are available for free and online via the ATO’s website here.
 These courses can be undertaken even if the ATO has not directed the trustees to take an education course and even where no contraventions have been identified in the fund.

 Generally, the ATO impose this penalty in addition to other compliance protocols.
 For example, the trustees could be directed to undertake education, rectify the contravention via a rectification directive, and pay an administrative penalty.